 %MEM - percentage of physical memory used by this process

 TIME+ - total cpu time used by the process

 COMMAND - name of the process

 Troubleshooting resource usage issues:

 - Optimize your websites (you can use Google PageSpeed Insight for diagnosing).
 If you are a WordPress user, this article may come in handy.

-If you've optimized your website and your account is still hitting resource limits: Consider upgrading your hosting plan.
+If you've optimized your website and your account is still hitting resource limits, consider upgrading your hosting plan.
 Business hosting is the best solution if you wish to increase your account’s resource usage limits only.
 With Business hosting, your account’s RAM usage quota can be extended up to 8GB during short periods of time when your account needs it most.
 If you have a Business package with us and you're still experiencing overusage issues, we recommend you consider upgrading to a dedicated server.

-We strongly recommend you contact us via Helpdesk before any upgrade, so we can check your account and verify your upgrade options.
+We strongly recommend that you contact us via Helpdesk before any upgrade, so we can check your account and verify your upgrade options.